starbeamjs/starbeam/docs/INVARIANTS.md

 ## 16. Alignment with TC39 Signals, with one named divergence

-The core primitives of Starbeam — cells (`Signal.State`), cached formulas (`Signal.Computed`), watchers (`Signal.subtle.Watcher`) — map onto the TC39
-Signals proposal. `starbeam-lite` demonstrates the minimal surface by porting the proposal's tests directly.

-This alignment is strategic.
-If Signals ship, Starbeam's core becomes a thin layer over a platform primitive, and the adapters remain Starbeam's contribution.
+Starbeam's core primitives map onto the TC39 Signals proposal: cells onto `Signal.State`, cached formulas onto `Signal.Computed`, watchers onto `Signal.subtle.Watcher`.
+Shared primitives mean shared portability — code written against Starbeam's cell and formula APIs can move to Signals with minimal reshaping when Signals ship.

 **One divergence is named explicitly.** The TC39 proposal permits a computed signal to use output-equality as a cutoff: when a dependency changes, the